 What better place for this masterpiece to be on display than to be surrounded by some of the greatest impressionist paintings in the world, right?!

 12. The painting’s location is part of the “Van Gogh Tour” in Arles

-There are about 10 spots in the small town of Arles that are marked as places that van Gogh set up his easel and started creating another masterpiece.
+There are about 10 spots in the small town of Arles that are marked as places where van Gogh set up his easel and started creating other masterpieces.